Adrestian/DisSys/README.md

     1. `cd src/main`
     2. `bash test-mr.sh`
 ### Future Tasks/Improvement:
-- when the Map/Reduce phase is about to end, the idling worker will busily ask for work and get nothing back, there could be some optimizations here
+- When the Map/Reduce phase is about to end, the idling worker will busily ask for work and get nothing back, there could be some optimizations here
-    1. Coordinator duplicate work if the phase is about to end, as described by the paper or
+    1. Coordinator should duplicate work if the phase is coming to an end, as described by the paper or
     2. Implement Exponential Backoff?
-- write a distributed `grep`
+- Make a distributed `grep`
 ## [Lab 2: Raft](https://pdos.csail.mit.edu/6.824/labs/lab-raft.html)
 ### Lab 2A: Leader Election
 - **Finished**